NavyaG-lab/Tech-writer/squad/data-hero.md

 ### Databricks
 * [Clusters management](https://nubank.cloud.databricks.com/#setting/clusters)

-Things to keep an eye:
+Things to keep an eye on:
 * Detach notebooks older than 1 day
 * Restart clusters that are not working as expected
 * Attach, detach, add and remove libraries.
 There are some instructions [here](https://github.com/nubank/data-infra-docs/tree/master/databricks)